rejeeshravindran/Rejeesh_Portfolio/README.md

 ## Summary & conclusion

 If the company is able to focus more contents on the top 5 items listed.
 It can increase the user activity on the platform.
-As per the top 5 contents.
-It seems that users are looking for real life contents.
-We can add more unique contents according to the top performing content.
+As per the top 5 category, It seems that users are looking for real life contents.
+So we suggest to add more unique contents on the same.
 We can see that January and May have more reactions and engagement.
-Therefore, we can add more advertisements in these months to gain an advantage, Also these months we can increase the cost for advertisment sponsor's since there is higher user activity.
+Therefore, we advise to integrate more advertisements in these months to gain an advantage, since there is higher user activity on these specific months, You can increase advertsing costs.
 In the top 5 category there is healthy eating and food, One suggestion is to collaborate with a healthy eating brand to do campaigns which may increase revenue.
 Thank you.